Straintronics and twistronics in bilayer graphene: Moiré commensurability with twist and strain

 where

 with $\omega_{j}=\left(j-1\right)2\pi/3$.
 Here $u_{0}$ and $u_{1}$ are the effective AA and AB/BA hopping amplitudes.
 The values of these hopping energies are expected to depend on the local lattice deformations.
 In general, a rigid configuration implies equal hopping energies $u_{0}=u_{1}$.
 This results in the remote bands always touching the flat middle bands, i.e., there is no gap between them \cite{bistritzer_moire_2011, moon2013optical}.
-However, relaxation effects tend to shrink and increase the interlayer distance of the energetic AA regions, compared to the most favorable AB/BA, thus leading to an effective smaller hopping $u_{0}<u_{1}$ \cite{koshino2018maximally,koshino2020effective,carr2019exact}.
+However, relaxation effects tend to shrink and increase the interlayer distance of the energetic AA regions, compared to the most favorable AB/BA, thus leading to an effective smaller hopping $u_{0}<u_{1}$ \cite{koshino2018maximally,koshino2020effective,carr2019exact,carr2018relaxation,ezzi2024analytical,ceferino2024pseudomagnetic}.
 The main effect of this is to open a gap between the flat middle bands and the remote bands.
-For the numerical calculations we set the values of $u_{0}$ and $u_{1}$, as well as the Fermi velocity $v$, to the best fit with the TB results.